Merkabah mysticism: Etymology

 The noun merkavah "thing to ride in, cart" is derived from a verb, רכב, with the general meaning "to ride".
 The word "chariot" is found 44 times in the Masoretic Text of the Hebrew Bible, most referring to normal chariots on earth.
 Although the concept of the Merkabah is associated with Ezekiel's vision, the word is not used in Ezekiel 1.

 However, when left untranslated, in English the Hebrew term merkavah relates to the throne-chariot of God in prophetic visions.
 It is most closely associated with the vision in Ezekiel 1 of the four-wheeled vehicle driven by four hayyot "living creatures" with four wings; the angels have the faces of a man, lion, ox, and a large predatory bird.
-The last animal, the נֶשֶׁר nešer, is often translated "eagle", but is the Eurasian griffon vulture.
+The last animal, the נֶשֶׁר nešer, is often translated "eagle", but today it can also refer to the Eurasian griffon vulture.

 Ezekiel's vision of the chariot

 Ezekiel's Wheel in St. John the Baptist Church in Kratovo, North Macedonia.
 Fresco from the 19th century.